 Academic honesty also means you will not plagiarize the words, designs, concepts or ideas of others.
+This includes the use of artificial intelligence or chatbots.
 Plagiarism is defined as "...taking someone's words or ideas as if they were your own."
 Source: Dictionary.com.